| |

 overcoat.
 A portion of a bag and a piece cut from the hide was sewed

-together for a cap, and boxes made of oak boards about 6 X 15 inches
+together for a cap, and boxes made of oak boards about 6 X 15 inches with

-found that it weighed eight and a half pounds. |
+weighed eight and a half pounds. |

 |